EulerianTechnologies/gtm-template-eulerian-analytics/Readme.md

 ## Documentation

 ### Eulerian Tracking Domain
-Copy-paste your custom subdomain (e.g. 12345.mydomain.com) if you are installing Eulerian IO directly on your web domain.
+Copy-paste your custom subdomain (e.g. 12345.mydomain.com) if you are installing Eulerian Analytics directly on your web domain.
-If not, select your datacenter region (North America or Europe) to automatically connect to the correct Eulerian Server Domain.

 ### Page Paths and Page Names
 You can set this to a specific string, but it is recommended to either use URL path or custom pagenames when tracking across multiple pages.
 Set the page path rewriting if you need to clean your website's url structure.